SkyeDaru/agile_project/README.md

 program revolves around a frequent conversation involving women who are passionate about tech but feel that they have never received the opportunity to actually pursue it professionally.

+I agree with the objective of bringing more women into technology, as there is a huge gender gap in this field.
+Pushing women to take this step can break barriers in gender equality in tech spaces.